Why Your website speed matters?

 - It’s a good idea to set a goal for where you want it to be and then set an acceptable page speed.

-- As per Google research, the best practice is three seconds.
+- According to Google, the best practice is three seconds.
 But if you manage to get a load time under 10 seconds, you’re doing fine.

 How to Check your website speed?

-To check whether your website is slow or not, use one of the many free tools out there designed to report just that.
+To tell whether your website is slow or not, use one of the many free tools out there designed to report just that.
 Here are several:

 How to make your website load faster?